CLINICAL REHABILITATION & MENTAL HEALTH COUNSELING

 The future: Rehabilitation counselors determine, coordinate, and arrange for rehabilitation and transition services for children within school systems.
 In addition, rehabilitation counselors provide geriatric rehabilitation services to individuals with health problems, and workers injured on the job are increasingly receiving rehabilitation services through private rehabilitation counseling companies and employers’ disability management and employee assistance programs.
 They may also become life-care planners assisting individuals experiencing major long-term disabilies.

-– Council on Rehabilitation Education
+– Council on Rehabilitation Education.

 A main objective of the program is to prepare counselors with the counseling and assessment knowledge and skills to assist clients with mental, physical and emotional disabilities.
-To accomplish this objective, the program aims to provide educational and practical experiences that allow every student to meet the following knowledge and outcome expectations outlined by the Council on Rehabilitation Education.
+To accomplish this objective, the program aims to provide educational and practical experiences that allow every student to meet the following knowledge and outcome expectations.

 The objectives of our program are linked to our mission statement.
 They are to provide:

 The rehabilitation counseling program at WVU is fully accredited by the Council on Rehabilitation Education (CORE) through the end of the 2018/2019 academic year (“www.core-rehab.org”: ).
-The two master’s degree programs, an on-campus program and an online program, have a goal of admitting 20 students in each graduate cohort.
-Both programs admit students in the fall.
+The program has a goal of admitting 20 students each year.
 Student outcomes are evaluated each year on a variety of metrics that are part of the overall program evaluation.

 During the academic year of 2013-14, we enrolled 23 students for their first year experience.
 They joined the second year students for a total of 40 full time and 9 part time students.
 Sixteen of these students reported having a disability and 6 were members of a minority ethnic group.